bluetel/timesheeter/README.md

 Environment variables named .env.staging and .env.production will be used for those environments.

-Don't write secrets to .env files, these are deployed to production.
+Don't write secrets to .env files, use .env.local

 It might take a few minutes to deploy the first time/setup.

 After a while you will be asked to cd into packages/web and run `pnpm dev:web` to start the frontend dev server, this links into SST's live lambda development.

+Caution: A lot of the scipts are only curently executable from the root directory.

 ## Features